Gt87It/Gt87It/README.md

   </a>
 </div>

-### PhD student in Social Psychology, curious and passionate about psychology, data analysis and computational methods applied to social research.
+### PhD student in Social Psychology
+## Curious and dedicated to data analysis and computational methods applied to social research.
 #### Some of the tools I use on a regular basis, to varying degrees:
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![R](https://img.shields.io/badge/r-%23276DC3.svg?style=for-the-badge&logo=r&logoColor=white)